ergo-services/ergo/examples/gensaga/README.md

 ## Saga demo scenario ##

-1. Start Tx on Saga1 and send it to Saga2 and Saga3, consequently
+1. Start Tx on Saga1.
+Saga1 sends it to Saga2 with enabled TrapCancel, Saga2 sends Tx to Saga3.

 ```
   Saga1 -> Tx -> Saga2 -> Tx -> Saga3